damonyoungcc/english-interview/README-F.md

 so By planning ahead, set priorities, focusing on the most important features, and keeping communication open, we were able to deliver the coupon feature on time.

-* Specific examples of innovative things you have done?
+### Specific examples of innovative things you have done?
 And what kind of problems have you solved?
+web-worker

-* Example of when you took a lead, but you took responsibility although it was not your responsibility?
+### Example of when you took a lead, but you took responsibility although it was not your responsibility?
+we had a shared upload image component,

-* Can you describe if there was a team member that is not aligning but working on same project.
-How did you solve the issue?
-Could you give specific example when you and your team solved a complex problem in innovative or simple way.
+### Can you describe if there was a team member that is not aligning but working on same project.How did you solve the issue?

+### Could you give specific example when you and your team solved a complex problem in innovative or simple way.

-* How was the volume of the migration system?
+### How was the volume of the migration system?
 And how did you approach?
+we follow a gruadual migration strategy.

-### Leadership & Soft Skills
+## Leadership & Soft Skills

-* Do you have any experience of leading a team of engineers?
+### Do you have any experience of leading a team of engineers?

-* What did you learn from team leading experience and what would you do differently?
+### What did you learn from team leading experience and what would you do differently?
+About leadership, I think communication is the first important thing. have a open discussion, ask for feedback, and trust them and respect them.
+I always like to encourage them by taking ownership of their work, and give them the freedom to explore solutions. then we have a open discussion to share ideas review the solutions together.
+I think it's better than just let them follow the instructions. let them feel value and confident in their work is very important.

-* If you join our team, what can you contribute to our team?
+### If you join our team, what can you contribute to our team?
+deliver high-quality features, build reusable components, strong problem-solving skills.
+I always like to build some tools to improve the development process and efficiency.
+I focus on code quality and I can make sure the project maintainable in the long term.
+I have strong experience in frontend architecture, I can help design a proper architecture for the project.

-* Are you open to legacy system?
+### Are you open to legacy system?
+Yes, I’m open to working with old systems.
+I think it's a good chance to understand the business logic, and I also like to help refactor the system gradually when it possible.
+I want share my experience at my previous company, In one of my previous projects, we were using a legacy UED architecture where the dev server was very slow — it took over two minutes to start and didn’t support hot module replacement.

 ## Career & Learning

 ### What kind of skills do you want to focus on as a software engineer?
 Please elaborate.

+I like to focus on frontend architecture. because I really like build tools to improve the develop process or efficiency. and it can grow my skills and let me leave my comfort zone.
+For example, I used Vite virtual modules to build a vite plugin, it can automatically generated route path from the folder structure. it's like Nuxt file-system routing. notice thinking pratice and share,These kinds of projects are what I really enjoy doing.

 ### How do you catch up with new technologies?
+I always catch up with new technologies by github trending, social media to follow the software engineering and technology websites.
+Then I always like to build some side projects or tools to practice new technologies.

+Recently, I built a side project website to help me learn Japanese, I use the openAI open source project Whisper to read a audio file and generate the text

+Sometimes I also like to explore how to use it to resolve some problems about my current work.
+Like I just said, I  use vite to improve our development experience.

 ### If you join our team what is your mid-term, long term career goals?
 In the mid term, First, I want to understand the business, work closely with the team to deliver high-quality features.
 I also like to notice the problems during development, and do some research build some tools or components to improve the development process.

 In the long term, I want to grow into a system architect role.
 I’m interested in expanding my skills beyond front-end, including backend, DevOps, and system design, so I can better understand and build systems end to end.

 ## Miscellaneous